How to Use Diatomaceous Earth in Your Garden

 Final Word

 Diatomaceous earth can do many wonders, not only for you but also when it comes to your garden.
-Mixing it in with your potting soil will help improve drainage, along with air circulation for the roots of your plants.
-Manufacturers know their product best, so be sure to follow the instructions on the label of the packaging so you know how much DE to use.
-If you’re watering your plants 3 to 4 times a week, you’ll only need to apply diatomaceous earth once every few weeks, but if you live in a region with more rain or higher humidity, you will need to use it a bit more.
+Mixing it in with your potting soil will help improve drainage.
+It also improves the air circulation of the roots of your plants.
+Manufacturers know their products best, so be sure to follow the instructions on the label of the packaging so you know how much DE to use.
+If you’re watering your plants 3 to 4 times a week, you’ll only need to apply diatomaceous earth once every few weeks.
+If you live in a region with more rain or higher humidity, you will need to use it a bit more.
 May God Bless this world, Linda.